 • John Dusabe: An mHealth intervention to promote SRH uptake in Mwanza Tanzania

-Dr. Obasi is a Co-Director of the LSTM Diploma in Tropical Medicine and Hygiene, an internationally renowned and vibrant introduction to tropical medicine for doctors from all over the globe and the oldest course of its kind in the world.
+From 2017-2021 Dr Obasi was the Co- Director of the LSTM Diploma in Tropical Medicine and Hygiene, an internationally renowned and vibrant introduction to tropical medicine for doctors from all over the globe and the oldest course of its kind in the world

 Professional memberships and associations